 - “Non-consensual sexual activity2”.

-Engaging in any of the following behaviors during a BBYO meeting, program, or on social media will typically result in disciplinary consequences that MAY INCLUDE IMMEDIATE REMOVAL FROM THE CURRENT PROGRAM AND/OR SUSPENSION AND/OR EXPULSION from future BBYO activities:
+Engaging in any of the following behaviors during a BBYO meeting, program, or on social media typically results in disciplinary consequences that WILL INCLUDE IMMEDIATE REMOVAL FROM THE CURRENT PROGRAM AND MAY INCLUDE SUSPENSION AND/OR EXPULSION from future BBYO activities:

 - Theft or causing intentional damage to hotel/camp or anyone else’s property;

 - Bullying, hazing and other actions taken with the intent of harming others;